 When you or a loved one are accused of a crime in Pennsylvania, you may have questions about the arraignment process.
-While uncertainty and fear may have you skeptical of getting legal help, having a trusted criminal defense attorney on your side can make all the difference in your arraignment proceedings.
+While uncertainty and fear may have you skeptical of seeking legal help, having a trusted criminal defense attorney on your side can make all the difference in the Pennsylvania Arraignment Process.

 The Pennsylvania Criminal Process

-The first step in the Pennsylvania criminal case process is that an arrest has been made.
-At this stage, it is important to remember your constitutional right to remain silent and to have an attorney present.
-Once the arrest has been made, the case moves to the District Court.
+After an arrest, it is important to remember your constitutional right to remain silent and have an attorney present.
+After the arrest, the case moves to the District Court.

-Following the arrest is the preliminary arraignment, which in essence is the reading of specific charges that have been filed against you.
-This portion is relatively fast depending on the charge and will be used to establish bail; this happens within two days of the arrest.
+Following the arrest is the preliminary arraignment.
+This is when the court reads the specific charges being filed against you.
+This portion is relatively fast depending on the charge and is how the court establishes bail; this happens within two days of the arrest.

-The Magisterial District judge will gather your personal information and the opportunity to reduce bail will be given.
-This is due to the Bail Reform Act which gives a defendant the right to request a hearing to reduce bail based upon the case and other personal details.
+The Magisterial District judge will gather your personal information and give you the opportunity to reduce your bail.
+This is due to the Bail Reform Act.
+This act gives a defendant the right to request a hearing to reduce bail based upon the case and other personal details.

-If facing serious charges, the opportunity to hire a lawyer to surrender yourself to the court will improve your ability to reduce bail and reduce a sentence.
+If facing serious charges, a lawyer will improve your ability to reduce bail and reduce a sentence.

-Once a bail amount has been set, it is the hope that someone will post bail, keeping you, the defendant, out of jail during the trial.
-If you have a criminal defense attorney, you may even have bail reduced or eliminated based on character references, community support, employment, etc. that the attorney gathers for you.
+After the bail amount is set, it is the hope that someone will post bail to keep you out of jail during the trial.
+If you have a criminal defense attorney, you may even have bail reduced or eliminated.
+An attorney can convince the court to reduce your bail with evidence based on:

 Forms of posting bail include: